TonyYenTWN/trEnD/README.md

 Operational strategies of agents relevant to the distribution power network.

 ## area_demand
-Infer the mean electricity demand per area.
+Inference of the mean electricity demand per area.

 ### Input files